WebAssembly/shared-everything-threads/proposals/thread-spawn/Overview.md

 - `shared` tables will be grown and modified atomically
 - `shared` globals will be modified atomically
-- `shared` functions can never access non-`shared` objects; e.g., they only call other `shared` functions and only access `shared` memory
+- `shared` functions can never access non-`shared` objects; e.g., they only call other `shared` functions and only access `shared` memories, tables, and globals

 __TODO__: add a WAT example